 - Naturally let the pressure release for 10 minutes.
 Then quick release any remaining pressure by moving the Pressure Release to Venting.

-- Select the Sauté setting and allow the excess moisture to evaporate for 25-30 minutes, or until most of the moisture has evaporated and the carrots start sticking to the bottom.
+- Select the *high* Sauté setting and stir occasionally until most of the moisture has evaporated and the carrots start sticking to the bottom (~20 minutes).

-- (The IP will turn off after 30 minutes.
-Simply turn it back on.)
-Add the sugar, ¼ cup ghee, and sauté again for 20 minutes.
+- Add the sugar, 2 tbsp ghee, and sauté again for 20 minutes.
 This step is imperative to bring out the color and flavor.

-- Add the heavy whipping cream and sauté again for 10 minutes.
-The moisture should evaporate and the halwa will have thickened.
-Once the ghee starts to separate from the carrots and the carrot halwa turns a deep orange (closer to red) color, press the Cancel button to turn off the Instant Pot.
+- Add the heavy whipping cream and sauté again until the moisture evaporates and the halwa is thickened (~10 minutes).
+Once the the carrots turn glossy from the ghee and the carrot halwa turns a deep orange (closer to red) color, press the Cancel button to turn off the Instant Pot.

 - Scoop into a serving dish and decorate with pistachios, almonds, or other garnishing.